jojokarlin/Git_DRI_Jan_2017/helpfulcommands.md

 `git commit -m "[text]"` commits the changes, with a note about this commit.

-`git commit -am "[text]"` adds and commits changes at the same time

-`git push -u origin master` pushes commits to the master branch.
+`git push origin master` pushes commits to the master branch.

 `git pull [URL of remote repo]` updates your local repo with remote changes.